Western Electric: Manufacturing plants

 The mid-1940s brought occupancy to locations.
 A plant was established in 1946 at Tonawanda, New York to produce equipment wiring cable, telephone cords, enamelled wire, and insulated wire.
 This plant was called "Buffalo Plant."
 A satellite shop was established in Jersey City, New Jersey called "Marion Shops" and occupied in 1947.
 This location produced portable test sets, rectifiers, and power equipment for the main plant known as the Kearny Works.

-Drawing of Columbus Works in 1960.
-The large warehouse was demolished and the small administration building is used by Mt.
-Carmel Corporate Service Center.

 In July 1948, the equipment plant at Duluth, Minnesota was involved in the National Labors Act with bargaining units of IAM and IBEW.

 Between 1947 and 1961, eight Works locations were built and occupied, located in Allentown, Pennsylvania, Indianapolis, Indiana, Winston-Salem, North Carolina, Merrimack Valley, Omaha, Nebraska, Columbus, Ohio, Oklahoma City, Oklahoma, and Kansas City, Missouri for the high volume of manufacturing products.
 The North Carolina Works was located in Winston-Salem, North Carolina.
 The Merrimack Valley Works location was in North Andover, Massachusetts.
 The Kansas City Works location was in Lee's Summit, Missouri.

 A Lawrence, Massachusetts factory opened on November 13, 1951, and was called the "Garfield Shops."
 The location started with as a wired units job and there were thirteen workers with a section chief and one maintenance man.
 In 1955, the Lawrence plant reached its peak employment at more than 2,000 employees.
 This Bell Labs research and development satellite had 40 Bell Telephone Laboratories engineers and 25 Western Electric employees.
 Carrier equipment used filters made with Polystyrene condensers at this Garfield Shops or later referred as Lawrence Shops.

 In 1952, the Reading, Pennsylvania plant began when Western Electric converted an old Rosedale knitting mill in Laureldale into a factory.
 On August 22, 1952, the facility opened to produce new electronic components for the U.S. government for use by the military and the space program.